ggndpsinghgit/CarsalesChallengeSwiftUI/README.md

 ##### Fulfilment

-- A `LazyVGrid` is the obvious choice to display a grid of items.
+- A `LazyVGrid` is the best choice to display a flexible grid of items.
 - The `ListImageView` has an embedded `AsyncImageView` that loads the image asynchronously using Combine.
-- Rest is just Text, VStack & HStack.
+- Rest is just `Text`, `VStack` & `HStack`.
 - The empty state is created by using sample data and `redacted` view modifier.

-❤️ Building UI in SwiftUI is a joy!
+❤️ Building UI in SwiftUI is such a joy!

 #### Requirement 3